-Measures to control sharp edges and burrs can be divided into two categories according to processing technology:
+Measures to control sharp edges and burrs can be divided into two categories based on processing technology:

-The first type is designed with no sharp edges and burr processing technology, including controlling the height of burrs within the allowable range.
-For elevator stainless steel sheet metal parts, the product design department considers the burr formation mechanism and removal method at the product and process design stage to minimize the occurrence of burrs.
+In the production of elevator stainless steel sheet metal parts, the product design team considers the mechanisms of burr formation and removal during the design stage to minimize the occurrence of burrs.
 This can include:

-Using burr-free design such as: Add grooves, cuts, rounded corners, etc. to the edges where burrs may occur to reduce the occurrence of burrs.
-Change the geometry of the part to make burrs non-functional or to make burrs easier to remove.
+- Using burr-free design techniques such as adding grooves, cuts, rounded corners, etc. to edges where burrs may occur

-The other is deburring technology, such as the following measures in punching and shearing production:
+The second category involves deburring technologies, such as the following measures in punching and shearing production:

-(1) Selecting a reasonable tool clearance during punching and shearing is a key factor which affecting the burrs of products.
-The size of the edge gap depends on the thickness and strength of the material being punched and sheared.
-We can refer to Table 1 to select a reasonable gap.
+(1) Selecting a reasonable tool clearance during punching and shearing is a crucial factor in reducing burrs in the final product.
+The size of the edge gap should be based on the thickness and strength of the material being punched and sheared, and can be determined using reference tables.

 Table 1 Numerical reference of initial bilateral gap Z of blanking die

-(3) Select the appropriate processing tools, equipment and processing status.
-The material of the tool should be selected to have good wear resistance and high hardness.
-The higher the hardness of the cutting edge of the tool, the smaller the burr height.
-The mold structure adopts a high-precision mold guide device, which can ensure a reasonable gap during punching and correspondingly reduce burrs.
+The material of the tool should have good wear resistance and high hardness, as the higher the hardness of the cutting edge, the smaller the burr height.

 (1) Select high-quality, high-purity cutting auxiliary gas.

-(2) Select reasonable cutting parameters, such as focus position, laser power, air pressure, feed speed, nozzle distance, etc., to optimize cutting quality, reduce or even eliminate burrs.
+(2) Choose appropriate cutting parameters such as focus position, laser power, air pressure, feed speed, nozzle distance, etc. to optimize cutting quality and minimize or eliminate burrs.

-(3) Adjust the static and dynamic accuracy of the machine tool to ensure the stability of the machine tool.
+(3) Adjust the static and dynamic accuracy of the machine to ensure stability.

 Control Measures for Sharp Edges and Burrs of Stainless Steel Sheet Metal Parts of Elevators

-At present, although there are many techniques for removing sharp edges and burrs of sheet metal parts, but most of the stainless steel sheet metal parts of elevators adopt mechanical methods.
-Generally speaking, for large-to-medium-volume parts such as car walls, hall doors, car doors, and other sheet metal flexible wires and laser cutting, sharp edges and burrs are removed by machine grinding before bending.
-For single-piece small-batch products that have been bent and formed, manual sharpening and burr methods are used.
+For large to medium-volume parts, such as car walls, hall doors, and car doors, sharp edges and burrs are typically removed through machine grinding before bending.
+For small-batch, single-piece products that have already been bent and formed, manual deburring methods are used.

 Typical Deburring Technology of Stainless Steel Sheet Metal Parts for Elevator

-Figure 1 Shows the deburring machine arranged after the punching and shearing center of Salvagnini, which is mainly used for the deburring of hall doors, car doors, and car walls in mass production without bending.
+Figure 1 depicts a deburring machine located after the punching and shearing center of Salvagnini.
+It is primarily used for deburring hall doors, car doors, and car walls in mass production without bending.

 Fig. 1 Deburring machine arranged after punching and shearing processing center

-Figure 2 Shows the brush deburring machine arranged after the laser cutting machine, which is mainly used for medium batches such as front wall, door head, car roof, etc., and the burr removal of the unbent products after laser cutting.
+Figure 2 displays a brush deburring machine located after the laser cutting machine.
+It is mainly used for medium-sized batches, such as front walls, door heads, and car roofs, to remove burrs from products that have not been bent after laser cutting.

 Figure 2 Brush deburring machine arranged behind the laser cutting machine

-Figure 3 Shows a manual deburring tool, which is mainly used for small batches of products that are not suitable for machine deburring, such as door heads that have been punched and formed.
+Figure 3 shows a manual deburring tool.
+This tool is mainly used for small batches of products that cannot be deburred by machine, such as door heads that have been punched and formed.

 Figure 3 Manual Deburring